Esri/insights-scripting-guide/README.md

 ## General Features

 Python and R scripting features are distributed across the app.
 Shared scripts are accessed from the _Add_ dialog.
-Script modules and module options are accessed via the data pane.
-Lastly, the console itself has many script features.
+Script modules and module options are accessed via the _Data Pane_.
+Lastly, the _Console_ itself has many script features.
 Refer to this table for an overview of tools and capabilities.

 | Icon           | Tool Name | Description  |
 | :-------------: |:-------------:| :-----|